ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Space.md

 The stack acts a bit strangely in address translations into segments.
 The hardware always uses the top two bits of a virtual address to find the segment, but instead of using the offset directly, the hardware completes this calculation: $negative\ offset = offset - maximum\ segment\ size$.

 ### Fragmentation
-The memory in segments proposes a problem: a multitude of processes allocating memory in the address space can create a multitude of hole
+The memory in segments proposes a problem: a multitude of processes allocating memory in the address space can create a multitude of holes in-between processes.
+These holes aren't large e